Warsaw In The Office | MediaCom

 - Kopernik Science Centre – creative zone

-- University of Warsaw Library – work in silent/focus zones and meeting places
+- Warsaw University Library – work in silent/focus zones and meeting places

 - National Stadium – auditorium space, perfectly tailored to creative workshop activities, brainstorms etc.

-All zones in the office and their components have naturally gave the construction workers the names and orientation in the office.
-They were quickly assimilated and functioned as the official names, which strengthened us in the accuracy of our assumptions.
+Thanks to the complex space branding and wayfinding system integrated with design all zones in the office and their components have naturally gained names.
+It helps with proper communication between employees and naturally improves space orientation in the office.
+They were quickly assimilated and functioned as the official names, which proved the accuracy of our assumptions.

-The new MediaCom office is located on 3000 square meters and now employ 300 workers, flexible design allow to increase it up to 400 people.
+The new MediaCom office is located on 3000 sqm with 300 employees, but flexible design allow to increase it up to 400 people.
 Office is designed accordingly to the concept of work based on the activity of employees (Activity Based Workplace), providing a wide range of possibilities due to job activities, and expected features.
 In such an environment, individual work desk is not assigned to the employee, and all the office spaces are shared by people employed in the company.
 The company is gaining a lot of flexibility due to frequent changes in the structure of employment and specific tasks.

-The new MediaCom headquarter along with surprising aesthetic is mainly characterized by it functionality.
+The new MediaCom headquarters along with surprising aesthetic is mainly characterized by its functionality.
 Communication routes are separated from zones of individual and team work by support zones like meeting rooms, telephone booths or places for ad-hoc meetings.
 This helps to reduce visual and acoustic distractions generated by people moving around the office, and at the same time maintain the character of space that is wide open.
-The natural consequence of our strategy of working space was the introduction of „clean desk policy”.
+The natural consequence of this workplace strategy was the introduction of “clean desk policy”.

 Applied architectural solutions, way of narrative and source of ideas for interior, met with a very warm reception, both among regular users of space and their guests.